Top sports star loses suppression again but will appeal again after being linked to drug trafficking case

 When the Court of Appeal released its earlier decision on the case last August, it said there is "unquestionably, a high public interest" in how methamphetamine comes into New Zealand, including how it is financed, transported and distributed once it arrives.

-"The public has an interest in knowing who is behind this offending, including those who assist or enable it to occur, even if not directly involved," the judges said.

-In its decision, the Court of Appeal also mentioned the importance of knowing why police decide whether or not to charge a person.
+It also mentioned the importance of knowing why police decide whether or not to charge a person.

 "There is a legitimate public interest in knowing of allegations of serious conduct against a person who enjoys a high public profile and of the fact that the police have not considered that charges are warranted," the decision reads.